Direct Messages

 3. The client receives messages that match the requested subscriptions.

-4. When the client disconnects from the event broker, it immediately removes all subscriptions associated with that client.
+4. When the client disconnects from the event broker, the event broker immediately removes all subscriptions associated with that client.

 The topics that a client is permitted to subscribe to can be limited by an ACL assigned to the client username account used by the client.
-For more information, refer to ACL Configuration.
+For more information, see Controlling Client Access with ACL Profiles.

 Managing Subscriptions on Behalf of Other Clients

-A client application can manage subscriptions on behalf of other clients within a Message VPN when its client username is configured to be a Subscription Manager (see Configuring Subscription Managers ).
-This is useful for centralizing the assignment of a Message VPN's clients and services to direct messaging subscriptions.
-However, it should be noted that a Subscription Manager has no control over guaranteed messaging.
+A client application can manage subscriptions on behalf of other clients within a Message VPN when its client username is configured to be a subscription manager (see Configuring Subscription Managers ).
+This is useful for centralizing the assignment of client applications and services to direct messaging subscriptions.
+A client acting as a subscription manager has no control over Guaranteed messaging.

-When a client is configured as a Subscription Manager, the subscriptions that it manages are subject to the access control permissions configured on that client’s associated Access Control List (ACL) profile - the ACLs of destination clients are not used.
-So, the client configured as a Subscription Manager can't add or remove subscriptions that its own ACL rules would deny adding.
-This prevents it from inadvertently adding or removing subscriptions that it's not entitled to.
+When a client is configured as a subscription manager, the subscriptions that it manages are subject to the access control permissions configured on that client’s associated Access Control List (ACL) profile - the ACLs of destination clients are not used.
+So, the client configured as a subscription manager can't add or remove subscriptions that its own ACL rules would deny adding.
+This restriction prevents the client from inadvertently adding or removing subscriptions that it's not entitled to.

 1. The client connects to the event broker.

-4. The client receives messages that match the associated subscription set.
+4. The client receives messages that match the subscription set.